Last Updated on Samuel Franklinby

 Gloomhaven Cragheart Guide – Cards, Builds, Perks, Enhancements & Items

-The Cragheart can literally do it all in Gloomhaven with the ability to deal area of effect attacks at range and melee while also being able to support their team with tanking, crowd control and various support utility.
+The Cragheart can literally do it all in Gloomhaven with the ability to deal area of effect attacks at range or melee while also being able to support their team with tanking, crowd control and various utility.
 Blended between these card choices you’ll find primarily Earth generation and usage to buff your abilities along with themes around rock obstacle creation and destruction.
 The latter part in particular is heavily impacted by your party size as larger party sizes means more allies and enemies to contend with.
-This rock theme is also a visual aesthetic of the Cragheart with the lore of this race tied to their ability to command elements and exiled if they are unable to reach the necessary level of mastery established by their society.
+This rock theme is also a visual aesthetic of the Cragheart with the lore of this character race tied to their ability to command elements and exiled if they are unable to reach the necessary level of mastery established by their society.

 Gloomhaven Cragheart Guide Overview